Justsenger/ExHyperV/README.md

 <div align="center">

-**A graphical Hyper-V advanced tool that allows ordinary people to easily use DDA, GPU-P, virtual switch and other features.**
+**A graphical Hyper-V advanced tool that allows ordinary people to easily use DDA, GPU-P, virtual switch, memory management and other features.**

 </div>